flathub-infra/website/README.md

 ## More backend instructions

-You can find more backend instructions in the readme in the backend folder.
+You can find more backend instructions in the README in the backend folder.

 ## Translations